AlibabaCloudDocs/eip/intl.en-US/FAQ/Features, benefits, and limits.md

 ## Can I resolve the domain name of a website to an EIP?

 Yes.
 You can create a DNS record to resolve a domain name to an EIP or a private IP address.
-For more information, see[Create a DNS record for a website](https://www.alibabacloud.com/help/zh/doc-detail/106535.htm).
+For more information, see [Create a DNS record for a website](https://www.alibabacloud.com/help/zh/doc-detail/106535.htm).